turingschool/curriculum/source/projects/contact_manager.markdown

 ### Start a feature branch

 You're on your `master` branch.
-Create and check out a branch named `removing_code` where we'll make all our changes.
+Create and check out a branch named `refactoring` where we'll make all our changes.

 ### Helper Hitlist